 SOC 330 The Family (3) Sp.
 The family as a basic institution; the structure and functions of the modern family in a changing urban environment.
-Prerequisites: SOC110.
+Prerequisite: SOC110.

-SOC 360 Sociology of Health, Illness and Medicine (3) Sp (odd-numbered years).
+SOC 360 Sociology of Health, Illness and Medicine (3) Sp.
 A sociological analysis of health, illness and medicine; the impact of the physical, social, economic and political factors on the production and distribution of illness, disease, sickness and health care.
 International comparisons.
 Prerequisite: SOC110.
 LAS Ethics.